-In fact, it was clear when asked about online shopping benefits (as per our article on what online shoppers want) that convenience was by far their favourite benefit.
+In fact, it was clear when asked about online shopping benefits (as per our what online shoppers want article) that convenience was by far their favourite benefit.

 “Makes life easier”, “saves time” and “available 24/7” were their most popular reasons for shopping online.
-For our e-Commerce strategy, we clearly needed to prioritise convenience in the customer experience, and in advertising.
+For our e-Commerce strategy, we clearly had to prioritise convenience in the customer experience, and in advertising.

 The next desired benefit was credible and independent information.
 Customers wanted fact-based, rational information about the products.
-They want to make up their mind about which product to buy and where to buy it online.
+They want to make up their own mind about what to buy and where to buy it.
 We built this benefit into our online sales copy.

 From e-Commerce insights to e-Commerce actions